sprig/org-capture-extension/README.md

   (advice-add 'org-capture-kill :after 'kk/delete-frame-if-neccessary) (advice-add 'org-capture-refile :after 'kk/delete-frame-if-neccessary)
 ```

+# Troubleshooting

+Is the extension not working as you expect? i.e., is it "broken"?
+You need to do some investigative
+legwork.
+And if you open a ticket, provide enough information to help solve the problem!

+Please describe your setup.
+Linux?
+Version.
+OSX?
+Version.
+Emacs?
+Version. org-mode?
+Version.
+Chrome?
+Version.
+How did
+you get your system to send org-protocol links to emacs?
+Please provide the relevant capture templates.

+Please find the simplest URL for which it fails (does it work on a simple address that contain only
+alphanumeric characters and periods? and backslashes? and query parameters? and escaped characters?
+etc.).
+Then open the developer console and look for the debug message that the extension gives and
+add it to the ticket.

+Open a terminal and run $open "COPIED-URL" (do not skip the quotes, unless what you are pasting
+already has quotes around it). $open is simply open if you are on OSX and xdg-open if on
+linux.
+COPIED-URL is obviously the url you pasted here in step 1.
+Does it work?
+Congrats, you found
+where the problem is not (i.e. inside chrome).
+No?
+Does $open org-"protocol://capture:/p/a/b" work?
+No?
+Again you found where the problem lies not.
+Otherwise proceed to step 3.

+Call up the line you ran in the terminal with the non-working url. it will be of the form open
+"org-protocol://capture:/<letter>/PIECE1/PIECE2/ with PIECE2 usually being longer and more complex
+if you selected any text, and PIECE1 otherwise.
+Please edit the url until it is as short as possible
+while still breaking (Note, % should always be proceeded by two digits/letters in the ranges 0-9 and
+A-F so do not leave a percent sign with a single symbol following).
+You can probably trim one of the
+pieces to be just one character.
+Add to the ticket the smallest breaking URL.

+Try sending said URL directly to emacsclient, for good measure.
+Does it work?
+Again, congrats.
+If
+you are using OSX, make sure that the emacsclient which you call is the correct one!

+## P.S.
+It is of course fine to ask for help with problems in your config as well.

 # License
 This repository is licensed as MIT license, see the LICENSE file for details.